-The Board of Directors has set 5:00 pm Pacific Daylight Time on October 19, 2022 (being 11:00 am AEDT on October 20 2022) as the record date (the "Record Date") to determine those holders of record of Common Stock, par value US\$0.0001, who are entitled to notice of, and to electronically vote at, the Annual Meeting and those holders of CHESS Depositary Interests ("CDIs") (representing the underlying shares of Common Stock) who are entitled to notice of, and to virtually attend (but not vote at), the Annual Meeting.
+The Board of Directors has set 5:00 pm Pacific Daylight Time on October 19, 2022 (being 11:00 am AEDT on October 20 2022) as the record date (the "Record Date") to determine those holders of record of Common Stock, par value US\$0.0001, who are entitled to notice of, and to vote at (either in-person or virtually), the Annual Meeting and those holders of CHESS Depositary Interests ("CDIs") (representing the underlying shares of Common Stock) who are entitled to notice of, and to attend (but not vote at), the Annual Meeting.
 Each share of Common Stock (including the underlying shares of Common Stock represented by CDIs, with five CDIs representing one share of Common Stock) entitles its owner to one vote.
-On the Record Date, there were 25,030,902 shares of Common Stock outstanding (including the underlying shares of Common Stock represented by CDIs).
+On the Record Date, there were shares of Common Stock outstanding (including the underlying shares of Common Stock represented by CDIs).
 On or about October 25, 2022, this Proxy Statement, the proxy card (the "Proxy Card" or "Proxy") and the CDI Voting Instruction Form (as applicable) are being mailed to stockholders and CDI holders of record as of the Record Date.

 IMPORTANT: To ensure that your shares of Common Stock are represented at the Annual Meeting, please vote your shares of Common Stock (or, for CDI holders, direct CHESS Depositary Nominees Pty Ltd ("CDN") to vote your CDIs) via marking, signing, dating, and returning the enclosed Proxy Card or CDI Voting Instruction Form (as applicable) to the address specified.
-If you attend the virtual Annual Meeting, you may vote via the online platform at meetnow.global/MRZS45W- if you qualify to do so, even if you have previously voted your shares of Common Stock, except that CDI holders may only instruct CDN to vote on their behalf by completing and signing the CDI Voting Instruction Form and may not electronically vote during the virtual Annual Meeting.
+If you attend the Annual Meeting virtually, you may choose to vote via the online platform at meetnow.global/MRZS45W (as applicable) if you qualify to do so, even if you have previously voted your shares of Common Stock, except that CDI holders may only instruct CDN to vote on their behalf by completing and signing the CDI Voting Instruction Form and may not vote during the Annual Meeting via the online platform.